Conformal mapping based Physics-informed neural networks for designing neutral inclusions: Introduction

-In this paper, by adopting a deep learning approach approach, { we focus on precise values of the solution rather than asymptotic ones.
-Unlike the asymptotic approaches in \citet{Kang:2019:CWN,Choi:2024:CIV}, the proposed method does not rely on an analytical expansion formula and incorporates the actual solution values directly into the loss function design.} More precisely, we introduce a novel forward-inverse PINN framework by combining complex analysis techniques into PINNs, namely Conformal mapping Coordinates Physics-Informed Neural Networks (CoCo-PINNs).
-We define the loss function to include the evaluations of the solutions at sample points exterior of inclusions.
-Furthermore, we leverage the conformal mapping to effectively sample collocation points for PDEs involving general shaped inclusions.
+In this paper, by adopting a deep learning approach, we focus on precise values of the solution rather than asymptotic ones.
+Unlike the asymptotic approaches in \cite{Kang:2019:CWN,Choi:2024:CIV}, the proposed method does not rely on an analytical expansion formula and incorporates the actual solution values directly into the loss function design.
+More precisely, we introduce a novel forward-inverse PINNs framework by combining complex analysis techniques into PINNs, namely Conformal mapping Coordinates Physics-Informed Neural Networks (CoCo-PINNs).
+We define the loss function to include the evaluations of the solutions at sample points exterior to inclusions.
+Furthermore, we leverage the conformal mapping to effectively sample collocation points for PDEs involving general-shaped inclusions.
 We found that classical PINNs--which treat the interface parameters as functions approximated by neural networks--perform inadequately when applied to designing imperfect parameters for achieving neutrality.
-Instead, we propose training the Fourier series coefficients of the imperfect parameters, rather than approximating the function. {We test the performance of our proposed method in finding the forward solution by using the analytical mathematical results for the forward solution presented in \citet{Choi:2024:CIV}, where theoretical direct solutions are expressed as products of infinite dimensional matrices whose entries depends on the expansion coefficients of interface parameter.
-Additionally, we leverage these analytical results to explain that why it is possible to train the PINN for the neutral inclusion using only a single applied field (see Subsection \ref{subsec:untrained_linear})}.
+Instead, we propose training the Fourier series coefficients of the imperfect parameters, rather than approximating the function. {We test the performance of our proposed method in finding the forward solution by using the analytical mathematical results for the forward solution presented in \cite{Choi:2024:CIV}, where theoretical direct solutions are expressed as products of infinite-dimensional matrices whose entries depend on the expansion coefficients of the interface parameter.